-Alaska boasts of a gross state product exceeding $44.9 billion and federal subsidies, an important aspect of the economy is a primary reason for the state witnessing low taxes.
+Alaska boasts of a gross state product exceeding $44.9 billion and federal subsidies, an important aspect of the economy that is perhaps a primary reason for the state witnessing low taxes.
 In the last decade, the state has seen growth in the tourism sector.
-If you are wondering whether Incorporation in Alaska is a smart idea or not then the list of the top companies and employers by Alaska Department of Labor and Workforce Development will definitely be helpful.
+If you are wondering if Incorporation in Alaska is a smart idea or not then the list of top companies and employers by Alaska Department of Labor and Workforce Development will definitely be helpful to you.
 Some of the companies headquartered in the state include FedEx, Wells Fargo, Alaska Communications Systems (ACS), Lowe’s, Costco, Icicle Seafoods, McDonald’s Restaurants of Alaska, and Home Depot among others.

 Why Choose Alaska for Incorporation?